ercjns/LostTime/README.md

     SQLALCHEMY_DATABASE_URI = 'sqlite:///' + join(_cwd, 'dev.db') # puts the db in the instance folder
     SQLALCHEMY_ECHO = False
     SECRET_KEY = 'generate-a-secret-key-with-os.urandom(24)-and-paste-here'

+    SEND_EMAILS = False # app will call unix sendmail program.
+    FLASH_EMAILS = True # app will display emails in the UI as a flashed message.
    ```

 4. run the development server